 - The first line of treatment is topical cortisone, in a strength prescribed by your doctor.
 These are available in foam, cream, ointment, and lotion forms.

 - Phototherapy may be prescribed.
 This involves standing in a booth and being exposed to narrowband ultraviolet B (UVB) light.
 In some circumstances, broadband UVB phototherapy, PUVA (Psoralen and UVA), and UVA1 may be used.
 Phototherapy helps about 70 percent of people who have eczema by reducing itching, soothing the inflammation, increasing production of vitamin D, and boosting the skin’s ability to fight bacteria.
 Treatment sessions extend for several months, and it may take a month or two to begin seeing results.

-- Anyone older than six years who has severe eczema may be treated with injections of dupilumab (Dupixent), the first monoclonal antibody therapy to be developed for atopic dermatitis.
+- Anyone older than six years who has moderate to severe eczema may be treated with injections of dupilumab (Dupixent), the first monoclonal antibody therapy to be developed for atopic dermatitis.

 - Apply moisturizer twice daily.

 - Limit baths and showers to 15 minutes or less, and avoid hot water.

 - Use gentle soaps that are free of additives such as fragrance.

 - Gently pat skin dry and apply moisturizer immediately.

 - Take a bleach bath, which prevents skin infections by decreasing bacteria.
 Add 1/4 to 1/2 cup of household bleach (such as Clorox regular, not concentrated) to a bathtub filled with warm water.
 Soak from the neck down for 10 minutes or so, then rinse.
 Take bleach baths no more than twice weekly.